scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** instant

-You draw poison and disease from up to 5 target creatures you can see, purifying their bodies.
-Make a spellcasting roll, adding a terrible die for every creature targeted, on success you end any poison effecting them and cure one disease.
+You cleanse poison and disease from up to 5 creatures you can see.
+Make a spellcasting roll against a terrible die for each creature targeted. on success you end any poison affecting them and cure one disease.

 Add an enhanced die for every level above 3rd.